MacDonald Community Fellowship Recipients

-Sam Johnson is a junior biology and public policy major with a concentration in international development policy from Wilmington, North Carolina.
-Johnson has been working with The Pink Bowz since his first year to help support women and families affected by a breast cancer-related diagnosis.
+Sam Johnson was a Fellow as a junior biology and public policy major with a concentration in international development policy from Wilmington, North Carolina.
+Johnson had been working with The Pink Bowz since his first year to help support women and families affected by a breast cancer-related diagnosis.
 The Pink Bowz provides resources for the day-to-day challenges associated with a cancer diagnosis, such as transportation costs, hotel accommodations and, in some cases, child care during treatment.
-Johnson has developed grant proposals, hosted fundraising events and formed connections in the Chapel Hill community for The Pink Bowz.
-He is working to host a formal gala, Think Pink: More than a Diagnosis, on Carolina’s campus hosting regionally and nationally recognized physicians, cancer survivors and students to hear about cancer education and the important work being done in our community.
+Johnson developed grant proposals, hosted fundraising events and formed connections in the Chapel Hill community for The Pink Bowz.
+He worked to host a formal gala, Think Pink: More than a Diagnosis, on Carolina’s campus hosting regionally and nationally recognized physicians, cancer survivors and students to hear about cancer education and the important work being done in our community.

 Children’s Oncology Online Programming (C.O.O.P)